 If you can consider my complaint what will the Ombudsman look for?

-We might find that the council:
+If we investigate we might find that the council:

 - failed to take into account the setting of a nearby listed building when granting planning permission